-UniCredit Bank Austria AG / Key word(s): Final Results
+UniCredit Bank Austria AG / Key word(s): Quarter Results

-Bank Austria's results for the 2010 financial year
+Bank Austria's results for the first three months of 2012

-- Net writedowns of loans and provisions for guarantees and commitments in Austria and CEE reduced by 19 per cent to a total of EUR 1.8 billion
+- Net write-downs of loans lower in both Austria and CEE; overall, down by 25 per cent to EUR 284 million

-- Net consolidated profit (without non-controlling interests) down by 32 per cent to
+- Net profit up by 17 per cent to EUR 399 million

 Items in the income statement